 There are many creative ways for realtors and other real estate professionals to make extra money on the side.
-Whether you’re looking for a way to earn some cash on top of a full-time job, or for ideas to replace your income and build a business, there are plenty of real estate side hustles.
+Whether you’re looking for a way to earn cash on top of a full-time job or ideas to replace your income and build a business, there are plenty of real estate side hustles.

 Of course, working as a real estate agent could be a side gig or a full-time job.
-If it’s your primary source of income, there are many other side hustles that make use of your expertise and experience.
+If it’s your primary source of income, many other side hustles use your expertise and experience.

-Here are the best side hustles for real estate agents to pursue for extra income.
+Here are the best side hustles for real estate agents to pursue extra income.

 Looking for even more options?
 See our list of 150+ side hustle ideas.